Lake Michigan–Huron: Constituent lakes

-Because of the relatively small depth and width of the Straits of Mackinac compared to the water bodies it connects, the distinct basins that these occupy, and historical naming convention, Lake Michigan and Lake Huron are usually considered distinct.
-For instance, these two lakes are typically recorded as separate entries in lists of the largest lakes in the world by area and volume.
-In the context of hydrology, however, the two are considered one body of water.
-Because of the hydrologic connectivity through the Straits, some sources have considered the total area and volume of Lake Michigan–Huron when placing this system in a global or regional context.
+Compared to the water basins it connects, the wide and deep Straits of Mackinac appear relatively small.
+Thus by historical naming convention, Lake Michigan and Lake Huron are usually considered distinct, e.g. in lists of the largest lakes in the world by area and volume.
+In the context of hydrology, however, the two are one body of water.
+Because of the hydrologic connectivity through the Straits, some sources consider the total area and volume of Lake Michigan–Huron when placing this system in a global or regional context.

 When Lake Michigan–Huron is treated as a single entity, it is the largest freshwater lake by surface area in the world.